ediiloupatty/Jermuran-otomatis/README.md

          class_weight='balanced'
      )
      ```
-   - Model disimpan menggunakan Joblib
+   - Model saved using Joblib

-4. **Prediksi**:
+4. **Prediction**:
-   - Model menggunakan data terbaru (window size - 1) untuk memprediksi cuaca
+   - Model uses latest data (window size - 1) to predict weather
-   - Hasil prediksi mencakup probabilitas kejadian hujan (0-1)
+   - Prediction results include probability of rain (0-1)

-### Fitur Machine Learning
+### Machine Learning Features
 1. **Auto Training**:
-   - Sistem secara otomatis melatih ulang model setiap 30 menit
+   - System automatically retrains the model every 30 minutes
-   - Pelatihan hanya dilakukan jika jumlah data mencukupi
+   - Training only performed if sufficient data is available

 2. **Weather Prediction API**:
-   - Endpoint `/predict-weather` memberikan prediksi cuaca
+   - `/predict-weather` endpoint provides weather predictions
-   - Response berisi status prediksi (akan hujan/tidak) dan probabilitas
+   - Response contains prediction status (will rain/won't rain) and probability

-3. **Integrasi dengan Auto Mode**:
+3. **Integration with Auto Mode**:
-   - Prediksi cuaca dapat digunakan untuk pengambilan keputusan otomatis
+   - Weather predictions can be used for automatic decision making
-   - Sistem akan secara otomatis menutup jemuran jika terdeteksi potensi hujan
+   - System will automatically close the drying rack if potential rain is detected

-### Cara Melatih Model Secara Manual
+### How to Train the Model Manually
-1. Buka halaman settings dari web interface
+1. Open the settings page from the web interface
-2. Klik tombol "Train Model"
+2. Click the "Train Model" button
-3. Tunggu hingga proses training selesai
+3. Wait until the training process is complete
-4. Accuracy model akan ditampilkan setelah training selesai
+4. Model accuracy will be displayed after training is finished

-### Cara Melihat Prediksi Cuaca
+### How to View Weather Predictions
-1. Buka halaman dashboard atau realtime monitoring
+1. Open the dashboard or realtime monitoring page
-2. Cek panel "Weather Prediction"
+2. Check the "Weather Prediction" panel
-3. Sistem akan menampilkan prediksi cuaca beserta tingkat kepercayaan
+3. The system will display weather predictions along with confidence level

 ## 8. Troubleshooting

-### Masalah Koneksi Serial
+### Serial Connection Issues
-- **Arduino dan NodeMCU tidak berkomunikasi**
+- **Arduino and NodeMCU not communicating**
-  - Periksa kembali koneksi kabel (TX → RX, RX → TX)
+  - Recheck cable connections (TX → RX, RX → TX)
-  - Pastikan level tegangan sesuai (gunakan pembagi tegangan jika perlu)
+  - Ensure voltage levels are appropriate (use voltage divider if necessary)
-  - Coba menukar pin RX/TX jika komunikasi masih gagal
+  - Try swapping RX/TX pins if communication still fails

-### Masalah WiFi
+### WiFi Issues
-- **NodeMCU tidak terhubung ke WiFi**
+- **NodeMCU not connecting to WiFi**
-  - Periksa SSID dan password
+  - Check SSID and password
-  - Pastikan router dalam jangkauan
+  - Make sure router is within range
-  - Coba restart NodeMCU
+  - Try restarting NodeMCU

-### Masalah Servo
+### Servo Issues
-- **Servo tidak bergerak**
+- **Servo not moving**
-  - Periksa koneksi servo ke Arduino
+  - Check servo connection to Arduino
-  - Pastikan power supply Arduino cukup untuk menjalankan servo
+  - Ensure Arduino power supply is sufficient to run the servo
-  - Coba tes servo dengan kode sederhana untuk memastikan servo berfungsi
+  - Try testing the servo with a simple code to ensure it works

-### Masalah Web Interface
+### Web Interface Issues
-- **Tidak bisa mengakses web interface**
+- **Cannot access web interface**
-  - Pastikan perangkat berada dalam jaringan WiFi yang sama
+  - Make sure your device is on the same WiFi network
-  - Coba akses IP dengan browser berbeda
+  - Try accessing the IP with a different browser
-  - Periksa firewall yang mungkin memblokir koneksi
+  - Check for firewalls that might be blocking the connection

-### Masalah Machine Learning
+### Machine Learning Issues
-- **Error saat Training Model**
+- **Error when Training Model**
-  - Pastikan jumlah data cukup (minimum 13 data untuk window size 3)
+  - Ensure sufficient data is available (minimum 13 data points for window size 3)
-  - Periksa format data dalam database
+  - Check data format in the database
-  - Pastikan library scikit-learn dan numpy terinstal
+  - Make sure scikit-learn and numpy libraries are installed

-- **Prediksi Tidak Akurat**
+- **Inaccurate Predictions**
-  - Kumpulkan lebih banyak data untuk training
+  - Collect more data for training
-  - Coba sesuaikan parameter model (max_depth, min_samples_split)
+  - Try adjusting model parameters (max_depth, min_samples_split)
-  - Periksa nilai sensor apakah sudah terkalibrasi dengan baik
+  - Check if sensor values are properly calibrated

 ## 9. FAQ

-### Q: Apakah sistem tetap bekerja jika internet mati?
+### Q: Does the system still work if internet is down?
-A: Ya, kontrol otomatis oleh Arduino tetap berfungsi meskipun NodeMCU kehilangan koneksi internet.
-Namun, akses remote melalui web tidak akan berfungsi hingga koneksi internet kembali.
+A: Yes, automatic control by Arduino still functions even if NodeMCU loses internet connection.
+However, remote access via web will not function until internet connection is restored.

-### Q: Berapa lama sistem dapat beroperasi?
+### Q: How long can the system operate?
-A: Selama power supply tersedia, sistem dapat beroperasi tanpa batasan waktu.
-Tidak perlu koneksi ke laptop setelah setup awal.
+A: As long as power supply is available, the system can operate without time limits.
+No connection to a laptop is needed after initial setup.

-### Q: Bisakah saya menambahkan sensor lain?
+### Q: Can I add other sensors?
-A: Ya, Anda dapat menambahkan sensor lain ke Arduino, kemudian diatur untuk mengirim data tambahan melalui komunikasi serial ke NodeMCU.
+A: Yes, you can add other sensors to Arduino, then configure them to send additional data through serial communication to NodeMCU.

-### Q: Bagaimana cara mengubah threshold sensor?
+### Q: How do I change sensor thresholds?
-A: Ubah nilai `LDR_THRESHOLD` dan `RAIN_THRESHOLD` di halaman settings web interface atau langsung di kode Arduino.
+A: Change the `LDR_THRESHOLD` and `RAIN_THRESHOLD` values in the settings page of the web interface or directly in the Arduino code.

-### Q: Bisakah saya mengakses sistem dari luar jaringan rumah?
+### Q: Can I access the system from outside my home network?
-A: Ya, tetapi memerlukan konfigurasi tambahan seperti port forwarding di router atau menggunakan layanan seperti MQTT/IoT platform.
+A: Yes, but it requires additional configuration such as port forwarding on your router or using services like MQTT/IoT platforms.

-### Q: Bagaimana akurasi prediksi cuaca?
+### Q: How accurate is the weather prediction?
-A: Akurasi prediksi bergantung pada jumlah dan kualitas data yang dikumpulkan.
-Dengan data yang cukup, sistem dapat mencapai akurasi di atas 70%.
+A: Prediction accuracy depends on the amount and quality of collected data.
+With sufficient data, the system can achieve accuracy above 70%.

-### Q: Berapa lama waktu yang dibutuhkan untuk melatih model?
+### Q: How long does it take to train the model?
-A: Proses pelatihan model biasanya membutuhkan waktu 1-2 detik tergantung jumlah data yang tersedia.
+A: The model training process typically takes 1-2 seconds depending on the amount of available data.

-### Q: Apa yang terjadi jika prediksi cuaca salah?
+### Q: What happens if the weather prediction is wrong?
-A: Sistem memiliki mode manual yang memungkinkan pengguna mengontrol jemuran secara langsung jika prediksi otomatis tidak akurat.
+A: The system has a manual mode that allows users to control the drying rack directly if automatic predictions are not accurate.